garretfick/garretfick.github.io/_posts/2013-09-15-lookup-table-for-faster-character-checks.md

 }
 ```

-Intiutively, which one do you think is fastest?
-I ran things 3 times with the input "TheStringThatIAmCheckingForComparison."
+Intuitively, which one do you think is fastest?
+I ran things 3 times with the input `TheStringThatIAmCheckingForComparison`.
 The table below lists the result.

 Function        | Time
 ----------------|----------
-CheckByIf       | 1240, 1202, 1303
+`CheckByIf`       | 1240, 1202, 1303
-CheckByTable    | 369, 333, 332
+`CheckByTable`    | 369, 333, 332
-CheckByBitArray | 1422, 1165, 1185
+`CheckByBitArray` | 1422, 1165, 1185

 Intuitively, I expected the lookup table would be fastest, and it is.
 What really surprised me is how slow the bit array is.
 I'm glad I implemented the table instead of optimizing too much.